Food provides energy and many vital nutrients. Some healthy foods include fish, poultry, eggs, vegetables, fruits and grains.

 Download the worksheets from the links provided.

 Eating is a central aspect of human existence.
+If you beloved this posting and you would like to get additional information concerning food places kindly go to the internet site.
 It satisfies basic biological needs and contributes to physical well-being, but it is also an important activity within societies and can be considered a cultural practice.
 Humans have evolved a wide range of eating behaviors, from hunting and gathering to growing vegetables, raising livestock, and developing farming techniques to produce grains, fruits, vegetables, meat, milk, and alternatives.

 Despite the importance of food, its consumption can have serious implications for the environment: agricultural activities consume land and water resources and produce greenhouse gases and waste.
 In addition, the production of food often requires large amounts of energy.

 People's daily intake of different foods depends on many factors, including cultural practices and nutritional recommendations.
 In general, nutritionists recommend that people eat a variety of foods.
 The recommended number of servings of each type of food per day varies between countries and is based on age groups and dietary requirements.

 Food gives us energy and helps maintain the functions of our bodies and brains.
 Eating a balanced diet with healthy foods helps keep our energy levels up, and protects us from age-related diseases like heart disease and diabetes.

 The nutrients in food are chemical compounds that our bodies use to function and stay healthy.
 Plants and autotrophs can create some nutrients themselves, but most of them must be consumed, which is known as heterotrophic nutrition.
 Nutrients that our body can't make on its own are called essential.
 Carbohydrates, proteins and fats are all examples of essential nutrients.